Admission - Master of Fine Art (MFA)

-Admission to the Master in Fine Art programme requires a bachelor's degree in arts (BFA or BA) in combination with documented artistic qualification .
+Admission to the Master in Fine Art programme requires a bachelor's degree in arts (BFA or BA) in combination with a documented artistic practice .

 All courses in the International MFA program are taught in English.

 Admission to the MFA requires a minimum of a bachelor's degree in arts or fine arts.
 Applicants for the International Master in Fine Art are selected on the base of their artistic practice.
 It is therefore required to apply with documentation demonstrating artistic qualification.

 Students on a master level are expected to have already acquired a sense for their preferred working method and an interest in creating connections between different fields of research.
 A proposal for a research project is therefore also required as additional material for documenting artistic qualification.
 See the Required documentation chapter for additional information about the proposal.

 15 April (but we encourage you to apply before 1 March.)

 After the admission deadlines we will begin a selection process and contact eligible applicants for skype interviews.